jeremytenjo/reload-roblox-studio-simulator/README.md

-# Roblox Studio Simulation Hot Reload
+# Reload Roblox Studio Simulator

 A VS Code extension that enables hot-reload functionality for Roblox game development, allowing you to quickly test and restart your Roblox simulations without manual intervention.